NikSavchenk0/rbxcustom-fontemojis/README.md

 </p>

 # Custom Roblox EmojiFonts
-You can use custom emojis!
+You can use custom emojis on Roblox!
 Alternatives for Twemoji (opensource).

 ## Support Clients
 *only works clients 2020November, not 2017July*